AI Identity Protection for Creators

 ClaimYourself.ai was built by Buoyant, a strategic communications agency that works with nonprofits, health companies, and mission-driven brands.
 We've spent over ten years helping organizations protect their voice and tell their story.

-We built this because the 200 million+ creators powering the digital economy deserve the same IP protection that Hollywood actors and signed musicians take for granted.
+We built this because the 200 million+ creators1 powering the digital economy deserve the same IP protection that Hollywood actors and signed musicians take for granted.
 An entertainment attorney charges $15,000 to $25,000 to set up what this playbook walks you through for free.
 And if you've already been targeted, our crisis response playbook gives you the step-by-step navigator that government hasn't built yet.

 We sustain this work by recommending tools we believe in.
 When you sign up through a partner link, we earn a commission at no extra cost to you.
 We only recommend tools we'd use ourselves.